SEO: What You Should Be Measuring

 Although organic traffic metrics are among the most ubiquitously used in the digital marketing industry, they are an SEO staple — necessary to know how many users are viewing your content.
 These can be utilized in a wide variety of ways, including discovering broken pages, A/B testing content, finding the most or least popular content on your site, and much more.
 There are many individual metrics that are categorized under traffic, but the two below are the important ones to follow:

 - Page Views: A single instance of a page being loaded in a browser window.
 One Person viewed one page.
-One person can have multiple pages views within a session.
+One person can have multiple page views within a session.

 - Sessions: This is a group of interactions that a single user can have on your site within a set time frame, usually thirty minutes.
 This is a metric that professional SEOs use as the method for measuring how many people are interacting on the site or on a specific page.